Crisp apples are abundant in the markets and at farm stand and this Skillet Apple Upside-down Cake recipe is a perfect use for them!

-A lot of people are intimidated by cooking in cast iron, though.
+A lot of people are intimidated by cooking in cast iron though.
+Heavy, and like something from another age.
 Being the staple of my cooking collection, I love cast iron and cook on it 99% of the time.
 I can say it’s simple, but takes practice, like all things.
-Every cooktop will heat differently and you have to spend a few trial sessions learning just how hot your’s gets, how well seasoned your pans are, and how to regulate the heat.
+Every cooktop will heat differently.
+You have to spend a few trial sessions learning just how hot your’s gets, how well seasoned your pans are, and how to regulate the heat.
 This is a perfect starter skillet that will last a lifetime.

 Frying eggs is a great practice round for cooking in cast iron.
 From there, cakes and cornbread are perfect testers.
 You add the batter in a bake te whole thing in the oven, producing a perfect crisp ‘crust’ that you just can’t get with other cake pans.